Rough lecture outlines

 - One paragraph or so explaining what you liked, didn’t like, etc. Note: I really don’t care whether you like it or not, what I am interested in is the WHY.
 Very similar to the readings you do every week.
 I highly suggest you spend some quality time at SOURCE checking out what other students are doing.
 Then do the writeup on the three you find most interesting.

 - This will be worth 3 points.
-Due on the Monday following the presentations.
+Due on friday the 17th..

 The Big Research Project